kevinsogo/compgen/docs_src/TUTORIAL.md

 In the toolbar above, click Tests.
 First you have to add in any tests that you do `! cat` in testscript, since Polygon doesn't support that.
 To add a test manually, click Add Test.
 Paste in the data in `sample.in`, then check Use in statements, and hit Create.

 After making the sample test, click Tests in the above toolbar again.
-Open `testscript` and paste its contents below Script:, then remove any lines beginning with `!`.
-Click Save Script.
+Open `testscript` (again, the one in `kgkompiled/pg`) and paste its contents below Script:.
+Then click Save Script.
 It is in the Tests tab that we can also set the scoring, but we won't do so now.

 In the toolbar above, click Solution files.
 Click Add Solutions, then Choose Files.
 Upload `solution.py`, then click Add Files.
 To add other users who can see the problem, click Manage access in the above toolbar.